 9 We have all heard that 'love is blind', but agape love is just the opposite.
+Lamentably, I can't think of a single church that could be said to have "full discernment", and many appear to have none at all.

 10 Yes indeed, "the things that really matter"-the point of identifying them is to concentrate our attention and energy on them.

 11 In verse 6 the emphasis is on God's sovereignty, here it is on our responsibility.
-'The Day of Christ' is of special relevance to Christian and the approximation for the approximation of t
+"The Day of Christ" is of special relevance to Christians, and the particular aspect in view here is the accounting (see Romans 14:12,14).

-Christians, and the particular aspect in view here is the accounting (see Romans 14:12,14).
-12 "having been filled"-that's what the Text says.
+12 "Having been filled"-that is what the Text says.
 Since the righteousness of Christ is imputed (we can't earn it), God gives us the best possible start; as it says in 2 Peter 1:3, "His divine power has given us all things that pertain to life and godliness".
 What we do with it is up to us (see 2:12 below).